optmlclass/PA1_fall2022/readme.md

 Please submit your assignment by emailing a zip or tar file containing all source code to opt4mlclass+fall2022@gmail.com.
 Make sure to incude your name and PA1 in the subject line.
+Your submission is due in two weeks at **11:59pm on October 14th**.

 ## Instructions